-Make two groups of 4-5 students each.
-Each group stands in front of the class, but with their backs to the other team.
+Make two groups, ideally four or five students each.
+Each group stands in front of the class with their backs to the other team.
 (No peeking!)

 Hand each team a piece of paper with instructions written in the target language.
-Give the teams 10 seconds to “discuss” (or rather, gesture away) how they’re going to do/perform the tasks.
+Give the teams 10 seconds to “discuss” (or rather, gesture) how they’re going to perform the tasks.

-By the way, the remainder of students—unlike the competing teams—are allowed to talk the whole time.
-They can cheer on their friends, who they’re going to judge moments later.
-Students in the audience will decide which of the teams did the task better.
+Next, the students in the audience will decide which of the teams did the task better.
 Determining who gets the point can be done via raise of hands or the very unscientific volume of shouts (or applause) for each team.
-First to five points wins the game.

 2. Three-word Throw

-Students throw clay balls at word matrices to have three words they need to use in a sentence.
-This game is a fun way to practice crucial sentence constructions skills while also sparking student creativity.
+Students throw balls at word matrices to obtain three words they’ll need to use in a sentence.
+This game is a fun way to practice crucial sentence construction skills while also sparking student creativity.

 Write three 7×5-word matrices on the board.
-One matrix contains all words that are nouns, another matrix contains only verbs, and the third has adjectives.
+One matrix contains only words that are nouns, another contains only verbs and the third only adjectives.

-You’ll also need three clay balls.
+You’ll also need three clay balls, sticky balls or even wet paper balls.
 Students will use them to hit the words on your matrices.
-Wet paper balls may also be used if desired.

 How to Play:

-Call on individual students to come up to try their luck, throwing one clay ball onto each matrix (one at a time) from about 6-7 feet away.
+Call on individual students to come up to try their luck, throwing one clay ball onto each matrix (one at a time) from about six or seven feet away.

-(The words in the middle of the matrix may get hit most often, so you may decide to cross them out after a couple of hits so that the other words can be used.)
+The words in the middle of the matrix may get hit most often, so you can decide to cross them out after a couple of hits so that the other words can be used as well.

 When the student has their three words, they’ll have to use them in a sentence.
-Each student is given 10 seconds to come up with a grammatically sound statement.
+Each student is given 10 seconds to come up with a grammatically sound sentence.

-When a student runs out of time and fails to come up with a grammatically sound sentence, open it up to the whole class and ask for a raise of hands.
-This makes sure that the whole class remains actively involved, even when it’s not their turn.
+If a student runs out of time and fails to come up with a grammatically sound sentence, open it up to the whole class and ask for a raise of hands.
+This makes sure everyone remains actively involved even when it’s not their turn.

-Three-word Throw mixes both students’ excitement of not knowing the words they’re going to get with the chance of honing their sentence construction skills.
+This game mixes students’ excitement of not knowing the words they’re going to get with the chance of honing their sentence construction skills.

 3. Category Cards

-In this game you give students a jumbled set of words, and their job is to group them into neat categories.
-Students demonstrate their ability to spot similarities or relationships between words in the target language.
+In this game, you give students a jumbled set of words, and their job is to group them into neat categories.
+Students will demonstrate their ability to spot similarities or relationships between words in the target language.